Here's a look at some of the major sporting events happening this weekend.

-A look at some of this week's biggest plays and best moments in sports.
+A look back at some of this week's biggest plays and best moments in sports.

-Here's a look at some of the big sports stories making news today, Friday, May 22.
-WARRIORS ARE 2 UP…
+Here's a look at some of today's big sports stories, Friday, July 31.

-A look at some of the big sports stories making headlines today, Thursday, May 21.
+Here's a look at some of the big sports headlines making news today, Thursday, July 30.

 A 3-1 loss to Indianapolis Wednesday night dropped the Clippers back into a tie with the Indians for first place in the International League West Division.